Skip to content

 1. Install OpenSSL.

-2. Create an empty text file named sssan.conf in the OpenSSL executable folder.
+2. Create an empty text file named sssan.conf in the folder containing the OpenSSL.exe file.

-The executable folder will be the one with openssl.exe in it.
-It may vary depending on the OpenSSL distribution.
+The folder may vary depending on your OpenSSL distribution.

-3. Edit the new sssan.conf file with Notepad or similar plain text editor.
-Enter the following text into that file and save it.
+3. Open the sssan.conf file in Notepad or another plain text editor, and paste the following content:

 [req]